 The single currency hurts smaller economies

 Moving from a strong Deutsche Mark to a weaker Euro significantly benefited Germany’s export industry, as its products became cheaper to acquire internationally.
-(In fact, the country was the world’s third largest exporter in 2014.)
+(In fact, the country was the world’s fourth largest exporter in 2017.)
 On the other end of the spectrum, Greece adopted a stronger currency, which made their products more expensive on the international market; the country was later held back during its debt crisis by being unable to devalue said currency, which would have raised much-needed money by increasing exports.
-Spain faced the same issues when it went through a depression.
+Spain faced the same issues when it went through a depression in 2012.

 The EU’s policies ignore high unemployment in less rich countries

-When Brussels worked out a refugee policy for Europe, it may not have had poorer countries’ interests in mind.
+When EU leaders meeting in Brussels in 2018 to work out a refugee policy for Europe, they may not have had poorer countries’ interests in mind.
 Italy’s and Spain’s unemployment rates are around 11% and 17%, respectively.
 How would these countries be able to accommodate an influx of refugees during times of poor economic conditions?
 The newcomers require jobs to complete their integration, and it would be paradoxical for countries to commit to finding occupations for foreigners while their own citizens go jobless.
+As immigrants and unemployment affect each European country differently, it seems unproductive for EU leaders to think a one-size-fits-all policy would work.

 Countries want to decide their own policies

 A country has a right and a duty to govern itself, whether you agree or disagree with its choices.
-For example, Hungarian Prime Minister Viktor Orban put up fences to prevent refugees from entering his country.
-In a Hungarian referendum, 98% voted against accepting the EU’s quota on how many refugees the country should accept.
-Poland also has swayed far-right and prevented refugees from coming in.
+For example, in 2016, Hungarian Prime Minister Viktor Orban put up fences to prevent refugees from entering his country.
+In a Hungarian referendum that year, 98% voted against accepting the EU’s quota on how many refugees the country should accept.
+Poland has also swayed far-right and prevented refugees from coming in.
 Jaroslaw Kaczynski, the leader of Poland’s ruling Law and Justice Party, said that the country wouldn’t accept refugees “because there is no mechanism that would ensure safety.”
-Both countries will point at the terror attacks committed in Germany by refugees as examples of a failed attempt at multiculturalism.
+Both countries will point at terror attacks committed in Germany and France by refugees as examples of a failed attempt at multiculturalism.
 If a conservative policy on refugees is the will of the people, that decision should be respected.

 EU Countries Are Better Together